🚨 Men’s Basketball is Final Four Bound! Get your gear now Buy Here »

 DJ Irving - Men's Basketball - University of Miami Athletics

 University of Miami head men’s basketball coach Jim Larrañaga named DJ Irving an assistant coach in April 2021.
-A former two-year captain at Boston University, Irving came to Coral Gables, Fla., from Roman Catholic High School in Philadelphia.
+A former two-year captain at Boston University, Irving came to Coral Gables, Fla., from Roman Catholic High School in Philadelphia and is now in his third season at Miami.

-During his first season at The U, Irving helped Miami to one of its best seasons ever.
-The Hurricanes went 26-11 (14-6 ACC), good for their third-most wins in program history, and received a double-bye in the ACC Tournament after finishing in fourth place despite being picked No. 12 in the preseason.
+During his first year at The U, Irving helped Miami to another one of its best seasons ever.
+The Hurricanes went 26-11 (14-6 ACC), good for their then-third-most wins in program history, and received a double-bye in the ACC Tournament after finishing in fourth place, despite being picked No. 12 in the preseason.
 Miami then went on to earn its first Elite Eight berth by taking down seventh-seeded USC, second-seeded Auburn and No. 11-seeded Iowa State.

-The Hurricanes finished the 2021-22 season ranked No. 16 nationally, took down two top-10 teams away from home (Duke and Auburn) and beat two NCAA semifinalists (Duke and North Carolina).
+The Hurricanes finished the 2021-22 season ranked No. 16 nationally, knocked off two top-10 teams away from home (Duke and Auburn) and beat two NCAA semifinalists (Duke and North Carolina).
 Irving also aided three Hurricanes to postseason All-ACC accolades, including first-team distinction for Kameron McGusty.

 Before coming to Miami, Irving was on the coaching staff of the storied Roman Catholic prep program that has produced numerous NBA players, including Rasual Butler and Brad Wanamaker.
 For three seasons, beginning in October 2018, Irving was the assistant varsity coach and head freshman coach.